If you’re struggling to grow your podcast this year, the problem likely isn’t your conversations. It’s how you’re positioning yourself online.

 “A lot of content creators try to be everything all at once, and while it may seem like a good idea, it’s actually confusing the signals and the algorithms on who to attract and show your content to.” – Quinn McGraw, Producer at The Podcast Consultant

 The algorithms learn from patterns.
 When you post consistently within your pillar, platforms recognize who engages with your content and serve it to similar viewers.
 Scattershot approaches muddy those signals.
+For a broader look at all the channels beyond social where podcast promotion pays off — from SEO to email to cross-promotion — see our dedicated guide.

 For educational content: Focus on explaining one idea clearly per post.
 Break down misconceptions or share a single framework.
 If someone needs multiple rewatches to understand your point, it’s probably too complex for a short clip.
 Your podcast editing software can help you isolate these teaching moments from longer episodes.